 We found a particular recipe that was foolproof and worked faultlessly for all 150 kids.
 That makes it a win in my book.
-I’ll post all the details and the complete recipe with plenty of photos in an upcoming post.
+I have all the details and the complete recipe with plenty of photos in this post.
 There’s just too much info to add here.

 It’s really wonderful to work with so many talented individuals and to see the kids creativity and growth during the week.
 I’m ready for another year!